 Africa has one of the youngest populations in the world, and India and Nigeria – both inhabited by darker-skinned people – will be among the world’s top three most populous countries in the next 30 years.
 Luxury consumers will look different, and brands must understand that the strategies for beauty, and even fashion, will need to adapt to this change.

-Afro-diction is about being fluent in the use of certain terms related to Africa.
+Master the Afro-diction: Afro-diction is about being fluent in the use of certain terms related to Africa.
 When do we say Africa, when do we reference specific countries, when do we use cultures to describe people or brands?
-Avoid cultural appropriation:

-Citizens are more active than ever in monitoring and calling out brands that are guilty of this.
+Avoid cultural appropriation: Citizens are more active than ever in monitoring and calling out brands that are guilty of this.
 Consequences could be dire.
-Be Afro-culture literate:

 The relationship between Africa and luxury is not only linked to consumption, but as a continent rich in creativity and artistic ability, Africa is also producing luxury.